pugjs/pug-en/src/language/comments.md

 p bar
 ```

-Pug also supports unbuffered comments, by simply adding a hyphen
+Pug also supports unbuffered comments, by simply adding a hyphen.
+These are only for commenting on the Pug code itself, and *do not* appear in the rendered HTML.

 ```pug-preview
 //- will not output within markup